tombye/trexit/_posts/2017-07-20-the-river-semois.markdown

 categories: jekyll update
 ---

 We stayed in Bouillon yesterday, the last stop on our travels along the Semois river.
-We started in Monthermé and mainly followed the river through Les Hautes-Riviéres, Laforêt and Poupehan (I'll just leave that there) before reaching Bouillon.
+We started in Monthermé and followed the river through Les Hautes-Riviéres, Laforêt and Poupehan (I'll just leave that there) before reaching Bouillon.

 Looking back, walking along the Semois was quite a different experience from walking along the Meuse.
 On the stretch we walked, it was rarely deeper than a few feet and the water was clear enough that you could see everything below the surface.